Understanding Flow Diverter Innovative Coatings

 Wide-neck aneurysms: These aneurysms have a base that is too wide for effective coiling, making flow diversion a safer and more effective option.

-Fusiform aneurysms: Aneurysms that affect a large portion of the vessel wall rather than forming a distinct sac can be more challenging to treat with traditional methods.
+Fusiform aneurysms: Aneurysms that affect a large portion of the vessel wall rather than forming a distinct sac can become more challenging to treat with traditional methods.

 Complex aneurysms pose unique challenges in neurovascular treatment.
 These aneurysms can be defined by their size, shape, or location in the brain, making them harder to manage with standard treatment methods.
 For example, aneurysms that are particularly large or have wide necks cannot be safely coiled, as the coils may not stay in place or may not fully isolate the aneurysm from blood flow.
 Fig 2 shows the flow diverter deployment over an aneurysm neck.